-Lat Number/ Lot Quantity Quantity Shinned and Product Lot Number/ Code/Date Name/Location Date Shipped Quantity Left On-Farm Quantity Shipped and Requiring Recovery TOTAL=
+Let Number/ umber/ Lot e/Date Quantity Quantity Shinned and Code/Date Name/Location Date Shipped Quantity Left On-Farm Quantity Shipped and Requiring Recovery TOTAL=

 CONTACT INFORMATION

 Canadian Food Inspection Agency (CFIA)

 When there is a potential food recall, the CFIA Area/Regional Recall Coordinators/Contacts must be notified.
 They will help with the recall process and will determine the recall class and course of action.